301 South Tryon

-Two Wells Fargo Center is a 433 ft high rise in Charlotte, North Carolina.
-Completed in 1971.
-It is currently the 14th tallest building in Charlotte.
-The building consists of 32 floors, an atrium, plaza, seven-story parking garage, and is connected to neighboring buildings via skybridges, as part of the Overstreet Mall.
+301 South Tryon, formerly Two Wells Fargo Center, is a 433 ft high-rise in Charlotte, North Carolina.
+It was completed in 1971.
+The building consists of 32 floors, an atrium, plaza, six-story parking garage, and is connected to neighboring buildings via skybridges, as part of the Overstreet Mall.

 History

-The building was designed by LaBella Associates, formerly known as Pease Engineering and Architecture, with David Julian Moore was the architect on-site functioning as construction administrator.

-When completed, the 32-story building was called Jefferson First Union Tower.
+The building was designed by LaBella Associates, formerly known as Pease Engineering and Architecture, with David Julian Moore as the architect on-site functioning as construction administrator.
+When it was completed, the 32-story building was called Jefferson First Union Tower.
 It became the tallest building in North Carolina, overtaking the Winston Tower in Winston-Salem.
-The 13th floor contains only equipment and no offices.
-Later, the building was renamed First Union Plaza.
-When First Union employees began moving into the new headquarters in February 1988, that building was called One First Union Center.
-The name Two First Union Center referred to the 32-story tower, while the term "Two First Union complex" also included a 12-story building next door.
+The building has changed names several times as the occupying bank merged with other banks In December 2010, as a result of Wells Fargo's 2008 purchase of Wachovia, the building was renamed Two Wells Fargo Center.

-From the time building was built it was one of the bank's main buildings, mostly filled with bank employees.
+At the time building was built it was one of the bank's main buildings, mostly filled with bank employees.
 Over the years there have been a few other tenants including Speedway Motorsports leased 20,000 sqft in 1998 to house 20 employees, also in 1998 Ruddick Corp., the former owner of Harris Teeter leased space, in 2006 law firm Downer, Walters & Mitchener vacated 6,000 sqft on the 17th floor to move to an office on Morehead St, and CIT Group leased space in the building until 2010.
 After the merger with Wells Fargo the building along with One Wachovia, Three Wachovia, and 550 South Tryon became the bank's main buildings in Uptown.

-As the bank changed names the buildings were renamed multiple times.
-In January 2002 all First Union buildings were taken the Wachovia name as a result of First Union purchasing Wachovia.
-Two First Union became Two Wachovia Center.
-In December 2010, as a result of Wells Fargo's 2008 purchase of Wachovia, the building was renamed Two Wells Fargo Center.

 In January 2023 Wells Fargo announced it would be exiting 301 South College and Two Wells Fargo Center by the end of 2023.
-The employees from these two buildings will be consolidated into 550 South Tryon and Three Wells Fargo Center.
-After consolidation is complete Wells Fargo will occupy 95% of 550 South Tryon.
+The employees from these two buildings were consolidated into 550 South Tryon and Three Wells Fargo Center.
+After consolidation Wells Fargo will occupy 95% of 550 South Tryon.
 The bank will be renovating 21 floors of 550 South Tryon and the food court.
-Three Wells Fargo Center will have 14 renovated over the next two to three years.
+Three Wells Fargo Center will have 14 renovated floors over the next two to three years.